 - assisting the client to transfer their wealth to an appropriate structure such as a trust, company or foundation.

-- determining where a client may wish to establish businesses or structures based on local legislation and the impact of international reporting obligations such as CRS.
+- determining where a client may wish to establish businesses or structures based on local legislation and the impact of international reporting obligations such as the TRS and CRS.

 - Assisting a client moving to the UK on the creation of an international tech business.